 Today how life appeared is still a mystery.
 We still have no idea on how raw chemical elements were able to assemble into complex cells with DNA.
 There is a huge gap of six hundred millions years in our knowledge, between the formation of Earth and the earliest known DNA bacteria.
 Worse, there is a huge complexity jump between raw matter and the complex DNA computer of a cell, thousand times more than anything which occurred since (indeed there is not only the DNA, but also the code, the genes marking system, the ribosomes, etc. all elements which had to appear all together).
 This making this epoch thousands times more creative and mysterious than any further stage of Evolution, in the strange Hadean world where natural nuclear reactors sometimes shone in blue.

 It is generally accepted that the first bacteria appear in a few time after suitable conditions exist.
 This makes very likely that many planets with bacteria exist, and we still have some chances of finding alien bacteria in our own solar system (Mars, Enceladus, Europa...).
-However we saw that bacteria does not at all make sure that a civilisation appears, since much stricter conditions are required for this.
+However we saw that bacteria do not at all make sure that a civilisation appears, since much stricter conditions are required for this.
 This makes that all the other planet in our system are doomed to remain at the bacteria stage. (this was accounted with in our previous estimate of ne)

 A debated theory is panspermia.
 It starts from the fact that organic molecules has been found about anywhere in space where they can remain stable.
 Assuming that life came from space gives some magical aura to the origin, but it is not really an explanation, since it just rejects further the origin of life.
 In reality it is very unlikely that any significant amount of spatial organic matter survived the heat of the accretion, or of meteorite impacts.
 Not to speak of life appearing in space itself: nowhere in space the conditions are gathered, and by very far.